 2 How to Use R on a Computer

-R will install and run straightforwardly on Windows and Macintosh operating systems as well as Linux;1 however, prior to attempting any install it is important to make a simple distinction first.
+R will install and run straightforwardly on Microsoft (Windows) and Macintosh (MacOS) operating systems as well as Linux;1 however, prior to attempting any install it is important to make a simple distinction first.
 R is a programming language, which means it is nothing more than a language you use to communicate instructions to a computer.
 To communicate those instructions, some type of interface is required.
 This is a basic reality that applies to any language.
 It is quite difficult to communicate with someone if they have no mouth, eyes, or ears to send and receive communications with.
 Computers are no different in this respect.
 Simply understanding the language is not sufficient.
 For this reason, most operating systems come equipped with a basic way of interfacing with the user via a “terminal window” (see Figure 2.1).
 This is an application that allows you to type instructions (a.k.a. “commands”) to your computer.
 Put more simply, when you see people “hacking” in movies, a terminal window is usually what they typing into.
-On computers using the Windows 11 operating system, this is referred to as the Windows Terminal, on Macintosh and Linux computers this is simple the Terminal application.2
+On computers using the Windows 11 operating system, this is referred to as the Windows Terminal, on Macintosh and Linux computers this is simply the Terminal application.2

 MS-DOS Prompt application in Windows 95